benefits of honey image

 This is what some visitors to Benefits of Honey told me when they learned more about the health benefits of honey.
 And I can totally understand why they are not motivated to taste honey, because I too used to think that honey tasted awful.

 My response to all those whose taste buds cannot tolerate honey and have a bad experience of tasting honey would be - Don't give up eating honey, there are so many floral varieties of honey to choose from that it is impossible for you not to find a honey that would be appealing to you.
 I believe there are people who don't want to taste honey and had brushed off the idea of eating honey perpetually just because their very first encounter with honey is negative.
 It's a shame.
 The taste of honey is not singular.
 Like wine, no one type of honey tastes alike.
-The same floral variety from different areas can even taste different.
+The same floral variety from different places can even taste different.
 Some honey even has a slight bitter aftertaste, e.g Mahogany honey.
 So, explore and taste honey, try as many floral varieties as possible.
 You don't need to possess a special penchant for honey to like honey.
 The natural floral scents of honey just taste so much more desirable than those honey types on the shelves innovatively flavoured with fruit additives such as strawberry, orange, lemon, peach and etcetera.

 Post and share with us which is the best or worst tasting honey you have ever tasted or which floral varieties of honey do you like most or dislike most and why.